leonardvandriel/rex/README.md

 *code here, run there.*

-A simple utility to develop code locally, but test and run in remotely.
-Just prefix your command with `rex` and it will run remotely.
+A simple utility to develop code locally and run it remotely.
+Just prefix your command with `rex`.
 Output is echoed right back and the folder tree is synced before and after.
 As seemless as it gets.

 ## Install